 We realize that not every candidate has a strong understanding of the issues that face today's working families and organized labor.
-The candidate academy is designed to familiarize candidates with the political and policy priorities of working families in the Orange County.
+The candidate academy is designed to familiarize candidates with the political and policy priorities of working families in Orange County.
 Participants will have the opportunity to learn about pressing issues from union leaders, rank-and-file members and community leaders--ranging from wage and contract issues to the environment, education, health care and affordable housing.
 Our candidate academy is mandatory.
 If you are interested in receiving an endorsement or recommendation for endorsement by the Orange County Labor Federation, you must attend at least one academy session.
 The last academy session before the November election is scheduled for August 14th.
 Register online by clicking on the date or by calling Joline Cruz at (714) 385-1534.

 STEP 2: COPE ENDORSEMENT INTERVIEW

 After completing a COPE candidate questionnaire focused on the issues facing today's working families and organized labor, candidates will be interviewed by the COPE Interviewing Committee made up of union members appointed by active major unions in Orange County.
-After the interview process an endorsement recommendation will be made by a two-thirds vote of the COPE Interviewing Committee.
-Candidates seeking school board and city council seats need to complete and submit candidate questionnaires by August 7th.
-Interviews are scheduled for August 14th and 15th from 9 AM-7PM.
-Please call Joline Vela at (714) 385-1534 to schedule your interview.
+After the interview process, an endorsement recommendation will be made by a two-thirds vote of the COPE Interviewing Committee.
+Interviews for the 2014 General Election are scheduled as follows; August 20th, for School Board Candidates and August 21st, for Municipal Candidates.

 STEP 3: ENDORSEMENT

 The endorsement recommendation made by the COPE Interviewing Committee is then reviewed and voted on by both the Orange County Labor Federation's Executive Board and the delegates of all affiliated unions.
-If a candidate receives at online casino game least a two-thirds vote of both the Executive Board and the delegates, then that candidate is endorsed by COPE.
+If a candidate receives at least two-thirds vote from the Executive Board and the delegate body, then that candidate is endorsed by COPE.
 (Note: Federal and State Candidates are recommended to the California Labor Federation Endorsement Convention.
 The recommendations are final once the state delegates approve).